Sunday, 17 May 2026

 It now beyond doubt: we have identified an A.B. (on the iron stamp) who lived at the address on the paper label on the box holding the stamp, and who bought a grouse moor (Balintore is the address on the stamp).

 How fabulous to have such an aristocratic and super-rich individual as a former owner of Balintore.
-Alan looks like a bit of a playboy, somewhat channeling Antony Eden, but he also put in his public service in best "noblesse oblige" tradition.
+Alan looks like a bit of a playboy, somewhat channeling Lord Lucan in appearance, but he also put in his public service in best noblesse oblige tradition.
 The fact we both lived in Gibraltar and at Balintore is extraordinary.

 It is also a coincidence that the purchaser of the item at a local auction is also called Alan.